 There’s the caveat: While it might help, there’s no guarantee that laser hair removal can significantly improve that bumpy skin texture.
 But that wasn’t going to stop me from at least giving it a try.

-A little laser hair removal 101: The laser targets melanin in the hair follicle, converting into heat that destroys the stem cells responsible for hair growth.
+A little laser hair removal 101: The laser targets melanin in the hair follicle, converting into heat that damages the follicle and prevents future hair growth.
 Since keratosis pilaris affects the skin around the hair follicle, laser hair removal isn’t exactly a home run treatment for eliminating KP entirely.
-“KP can be genetic but it can also be associated with pregnancy, diabetes, and atopic dermatitis, so sometimes the best treatment for KP is to treat the underlying condition, says Dr. Kirby.
+“KP can be genetic but it can also be associated with pregnancy, diabetes, and atopic dermatitis, so sometimes the best treatment for KP is to treat the underlying condition," says Dr. Kirby.

-But since KP does cause a lot of ingrown hairs—which make the bumps look worse—it stands to reason that eliminating that hair growth would at least help smooth things out a little, right?
+But since KP can cause a lot of ingrown hairs—which make the bumps look worse—it stands to reason that eliminating that hair growth would at least help smooth things out a little, right?

 After two treatments at LaserAway (which has the double-benefit of having top-notch staff and a location very close to my home) my arm hair has been reduced to soft peach fuzz—and my skin, while not perfectly smooth, is certainly less angry-looking.
 As fate would have it, my smooth-armed technician has also dealt with KP, and reassuringly told me during my first appointment that she saw improvement through laser hair removal almost right away.

 Again, I’ve gotten laser hair removal before, so the treatment itself feels relatively routine.
 My technician marks off my arms with chalk (which makes it easier for her to track each area and also avoid my tattoos, which can be damaged by the laser), and does a single pass over each arm.
 For those curious about what it feels like, imagine the sensation of a staticky shock, or a rubber band snapping on your arm—not particularly painful, but not exactly enjoyable either.